See Northern Thailand and Laos, in a comprehensive trip for travellers who have two and a half weeks or more.

 Say goodbye to Laos – it’s an early start when we leave Don Det by local mini-van towards Pakse and then carry on to the Thai border and Ubon Ratchathani, where you board the overnight bus.

-Your Stray journey officially finishes when you arrive back in Bangkok in the early morning.
+Your Stray Journey officially comes to an end when you arrive in Bangkok early in the morning.

 Starts From: Bangkok - or anywhere on the travel loop and finish where you started!
 Just let us know upon booking.